froatsnook/meteor-shopify/README.md

 Instead of `err`, `Error`s are thrown on the server.

-If you want to use the asynchronous API on the server, for example to share code between client and server, use underscored methods, like `api._getOrders`.
+If you want to use the asynchronous API on the server, for example to share code between (an insecure) client and server, use underscored methods, like `api._getOrders`.

 ## API Updates
 If the Shopify API changes and something breaks, of course please create an issue.
 However, `API.define` and `API.defineConcat` are provided to hold you over.